rhielab/3Dgenome/README.md

 ### 5B.
 Chromatin interaction heatmaps of Micro-C and promoter capture Micro-C data near chr1q41 region

-We used cooltools to generate the chromaitn interaction heatmap.
+We used cooltools (github page, PMID: XXXX) to generate the chromaitn interaction heatmap.
 We used the same script ```cooltools_heatmap.py``` as described in figure1.

 ### 5C.
 Significance of chromatin interaction for loops found in both promoter capture Micro-C and Micro-C (shared) and only one data

-We used the same script ```plot_average_q_value.R``` as described in figure4 for violin plot generation.
+We used the same script ```plot_average_q_value.R``` as described in Figure 4E to generate a violin plot.

 ### 5D.
 Fractions of active promoters that intersect with the loop anchors from Micro-C 1 billion, 2 billion, 3 billion data or promoter capture Micro-C data

-Please refer to 4B for the analysis.
+Please refer to Figure 4B for the analysis.

 ### 5E.
 Numbers of loops and loop categories identified from promoter capture Micro-C data

-The analysis is bacially the stats from the regulatory elements distribution analysis among promoter capture Micro-C libraries.
-We used the same script ```Loop_Rep_overlapAnalysis.R``` as described in figure4.
+We used the same script ```Loop_Rep_overlapAnalysis.R``` as described in Figure 4C.

 ## Figure 6 Nucleosome phasing and DNA methylation levels around regulatory elements involved in loops

 ### 6A.
 Average Micro-C signals around active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

-The signal plots are generated using DeepTools (Ramírez et al, 2014).
-The necessary input file is ```.bigwig``` as well as the ```.bed``` files for different regulatory elements (e.g promoter, enhancer, insulator, NDR).
+The signal plots are generated using DeepTools (Ramírez et al, 2014, PMID:XXXX).
+The input files used are ```.bigwig``` as well as the ```.bed``` files for regulatory elements (e.g promoter, enhancer, insulator, NDR).
 Please refer to https://deeptools.readthedocs.io/en/develop/ for more information.
 Below is our example code ro run DeepTools:

 ```
 computeMatrix reference-point --referencePoint center \